St Hugh's College, Oxford: Buildings and location

 The main entrance of the college leads straight into the Main Building, containing accommodation, teaching facilities, the chapel, and the dining hall.
 As of 2022, the majority of first year students are housed in the Main Building, in addition to the Kenyon Building (named for Kathleen Kenyon).
 Some first years are housed in the Maplethorpe and Mary Gray Allen Buildings, although the majority within these buildings are second years and finalists.
 The Rachel Trickett Building (named for a past principal) and 82 Woodstock Road are further used as second and third year accommodation, whilst the Wolfson Building is almost exclusively used for second years.
 Further finalist accommodation is provided for in houses on Banbury Road.
 All undergraduate rooms have kitchen access, with the majority sharing bathroom access (barring Maplethorpe and the Rachel Trickett Building, which have en-suite access).

-The Wolfson Building became notable across the university as a result of frequent maintenance issues.
-In response to a 2018 outbreak of rats in the building, the college adopted two cats– Admiral Flapjack and Professor Biscuit.
+In 2018 the college adopted two cats – Admiral Flapjack and Professor Biscuit.
 Due to the installation of cat-flaps in 2019, the cats have free roam of the majority of buildings.